nimious/isense/README.md

 ## Supported Platforms

-io-isense is still under heavy development and does not work yet.
-So far, the following platforms have been built and tested:
+io-isense was last built and tested with `InterSense SDK 4.2381`.
+The bindings support the following platforms:

-- ~~Linux~~
+- Linux
-- ~~Mac OSX~~
+- Mac OSX
 - Windows

 ## Prerequisites

-TODO
+To use the bindings in this package you must have the InterSense runtime libraries for your platform installed.

 ### Linux

-TODO
+Download the latest InterSense SDK or Library from the InterSense web site and copy the 32-bit or 64-bit *libisense.so* file into your program's folder.

 ### Mac OSX

-TODO
+Download the latest InterSense SDK or Library from the InterSense web site and copy the contained ``libisense.dylib`` file into your program's folder.

 ### Windows

-Download the latest InterSense SDK or Library from the InterSense web site and copy the contained ``isense.dll`` file into your program's folder.
+Download the latest InterSense SDK or Library from the InterSense web site and copy the 32-bit or 64-bit *isense.dll* into your program's folder

 ## Dependencies